COVID-19, Chronic Illness & The Workplace

-Regardless of whether your chronic illness manifest itself physically or mentally, it will reduce your ability to perform at peak.
-Medical appointments, therapy sessions and medication management will all demand your time and focus.
-On top of this, the added expense of medical bills puts some people in a hapless situation.
-Just when you need the paycheque most, your body gives up on you and now, you start worrying about becoming redundant.
-So, how exactly can you navigate the workplace while suffering a chronic illness?
+Regardless, individuals who recover from any illness or disability will eventually be ready to return to work.
+And if you bring a chronic illness in tow, you may find yourself in a vastly different situation compared to before.
+It should come as no surprise that you may not be able to perform at peak.
+Medical appointments, therapy sessions and medication management may demand your time and focus.
+On top of this, the added expense of medical bills can put some people in a hapless situation.
+Just when you need the paycheque most, you may find your mind and body giving up on you.
+And this can spiral down to you worrying about becoming redundant.
+So, how exactly should one navigate the workplace when you fall ill, or return with a chronic illness?

 When your health fails, the obvious thing to do is to reach out to your healthcare provider to obtain a diagnosis and treatment plan.
-Become familiar with your annual sick leave entitlements.
+It’s time to dust off your employee manual and become familiar with your annual sick leave entitlements.
 Members of a union often receive superior sick leave entitlements through collective bargaining agreements.
-You might need to use these days to the maximum allowable.
+With COVID-19, you might need to use these days to the maximum allowable.

-Individuals without workplace health plans should look into government funded options, such as EI Sickness Benefits, to take extended time off from work to manage your health.
+Individuals without workplace health plans should look into government-funded options, such as EI Sickness Benefits, to take extended time off from work to manage your health.
+The government has also made provisions that allow you to tap into these benefits should you require time off to care for a loved one.

-Rely on your medical team to help you understand your chronic illness, your coping thresholds and limitations.
-In addition, pay attention to triggers which aggravate your symptoms.
-With these in mind, your doctor can craft a work plan, or a return-to-work plan if you have taken time off.
-It outlines the boundaries within which you should operate at work.
+Once recovered, you must rely on your medical team to help you understand your abilities.
+If your recovery requires you to live with and manage symptoms of a chronic illness, then you must carry these through to your workplace with changes and accommodation.
+Your coping thresholds and limitations will drive your productivity, and you may have triggers that aggravate your symptoms.
+With these in mind, your doctor can craft a return-to-work plan customized for your circumstances to present to your employer.
+It should clearly outline the boundaries within which you should operate at work.

 Ontario’s Human Rights Code requires your employer to accommodate your illness when you return from work, albeit on a temporary basis.
 Presenting them with your work plan will allow them to investigate how much accommodation they can reasonably provide, without it impacting their ability to operate an effective workplace.
-Examples include a graduated return to full time hours, time off for medical appointments and therapy, modified duties and responsibilities as well as ergonomic modifications of your work environment.
-Some forward thinking employers go even further and offer retraining and transfers to alternative positions, to retain valuable employees.
+Examples include a graduated return to full-time hours, time off for medical appointments and therapy, modified duties and responsibilities as well as ergonomic modifications of your work environment.
+Some forward-thinking employers go even further and offer training and transfers to alternative positions, to retain valuable employees.

 Chronic Illness: Constructive Dismissal